-It's Easy When You Don't Care
+It's Easy When You Don't Love Them

-Ever felt like saying 'to hell with that person - I just give up!!!'?
-It is one of the worse feelings in the world, (not to mention frustrating), when trying to reason with someone and not being able to get through to them.
+Ever felt like saying "to hell with that person - I just give up"!?!
+It's one of the worse feelings in the world, (not to mention frustrating), when trying to reason with someone and not being able to get through to them.

 The Most Important Relationship Of All

 The most important relationship you will ever have is with yourself.
 That's not selfish, that is fact (to find out why - watch this)

 No matter what anyone tells you or how they might make you feel - you are irreplaceable and unique.

 There never has been and there never will be anyone else like you on this earth ever again.

 We have relationships with all sorts of people including healthy and unhealthy, positive and negative.

 Putting emotions aside for one minute, all of these external relationships can be discarded if needs be (and yes that includes loved ones).